The rules and eligibility requirements for the 2016 Online Journalism Awards are listed below.

 Review all entry requirements for each category before submitting an entry.
 Requirements vary depending on the category.
 Basic requirements include a URL where the entry is live and a username and password if the entry requires a subscription or registration.
 Requirements can be found on the categories page.

-Corrections cannot be made to entries after submitting.
+Entries can be saved and edited at a later date, but corrections cannot be made to entries after submitting.
 Please verify that all the information in your entry is correct before submitting.

-How to pay
+How to Pay

 Online News Association

 Judges are a group of distinguished online journalists from around the world.
 Winners are determined by two rounds of judging.
 A first round of judges will narrow down the entries to a group of semi-finalists.
 Then a second group of judges will meet online to select the finalists and winners.

 Copyright and Right of Use